stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 had happened to me?
 Had I merely collapsed in the desert and dragged a dream-racked body over miles of sand and buried blocks?
 If not, how could I bear to live any longer?
 For in this new doubt all my faith in the myth-born unreality of my visions dissolved once more into the hellish older doubting.
-If that abyss was real, then the Great Race was real&mdash;and its blasphemous reachings and seizures in the cosmos-wide vortex of time were no myths or nightmares, but a terrible, soul-shattering actuality.
+If that abyss was real, then the Great Race was real--and its blasphemous reachings and seizures in the cosmos-wide vortex of time were no myths or nightmares, but a terrible, soul-shattering actuality.